iLCSoft/MarlinReco/CaloDigi/Realistic/doc/RealisticCalo_readme.txt

 RealisticCalo* is a re-orgainsation of the calorimeter digitisation and reconstruction code, which was previously in ILDCaloDigi.
 It's also designed to work only with DD4hep geometry information.

-The task has been split into two tasks:
+The task has been split into several tasks:

 1) hit digitisation